gallantlab/pycortex/docs/align.rst

 To start the manual aligner, call
 ::
 	cortex.align.manual('S1', 'example-transform')
-Not: if you are fixing a transform you had previous used for things, you will need to delete the mask files in the transform's folder.
+Note: if you are fixing a transform you had previous used for things, you will need to delete the mask files in the transform's folder.

 You will see a window like this pop up:

 .. image:: ./aligner/snapshot1.png
+	:scale: 66 %

 There's weird gray blobs - click anywhere to get rid of them.

 .. image:: ./aligner/snapshot2.png
+	:scale: 66 %

 Here you see 4 different views, showing the saggital, coronal, and transverse slices, and also the three slices in 3D.
 The background image is the reference image, and the mesh that you see is the surface that you will be aligning.